jppastorek/rock-paper-scissors/README.md

 After I read the instructions, I realized I needed to include returns in the functions.
 I kept the old code commented out at the bottom.
 I also used local variables only.
 I guess these are good JS practices.

+1/8/22
+I have added a UI to this project.
+I am still yet to add the functionality that keeps track of your game score and determines a winner based on the best of 5 games.